 My brother used to enjoy scaring me.
 If he wasn’t trying to convince me there was a dead nun in my wardrobe, he was tapping on my window with a werewolf glove late at night.
 Needless to say it doesn’t take much to give me the jitters.
 A good starting point for creating a great villain is to think about what makes you frightened.
 Chances are something that creeps you out will terrify others too.

-can you buy topamax in mexico It’s all in the name
+get link It’s all in the name

 I loved Enid Blyton.
 Especially The Magic Faraway Tree.
 I spent an awful lot of time searching for it in my local woods.
 In saying that, I wouldn’t have wanted to bump into Dame Slap.
 When you think of all the best baddies that have ever been created they’ve all got one thing in common – brilliant names.
 It’s a fantastic way for readers to get a sense of a character before they even know anything about them.

-where to buy proscar forum The dark side
+enter The dark side

 Ultimately a villain’s purpose is to drive the conflict of a story so that the hero overcomes obstacles and grows as a character.
 There are varying levels of badness you can give an antagonist ranging from pure psychotic evilness to mostly good but did one dastardly thing.
 You can’t beat a good ‘pantomime’ baddie: the ones who are hell-bent on destroying the protagonist at all cost.
 I find villains who have both light and shade in their characters slightly more interesting.
 They are less predictable in their actions and therefore can often be more surprising.